saniaminu01/CryptoSquad/README.md

 # CryptoSquad
-A community Hub for incubating Web3 Users Coded On Blockchain Tecnology
+A community Hub for incubating Web3 Users Coded On Blockchain Technology